 To operate most optimally, the nation's health care system - including our member teaching hospitals and their affiliated medical school faculty - relies on a healthy public health infrastructure.
 Every individual benefits from a strong commitment to this goal.
+As legislative efforts move forward, we would welcome the opportunity to discuss how also to better enhance linkages between public health and health care, and academic medical centers in particular.

-Thank you again, and we look forward to continuing to work with you on this important legislation as it moves forward.
+Thank you again, and we look forward to continuing to work with you on this important legislation.